envygeeks/jekyll-docker/Readme.md

 # Jekyll Docker Images

-Jekyll Docker is a set of images that provide Jekyll in an instance and a build script for each distro to build a package (using the great fpm.)
+Jekyll Docker is a set of images that provide Jekyll in an instance and a build script for Ubuntu to build a deb if it pleases you (Fedora/openSUSE/Arch tba.)

 ## Notes
   * When you launch or run anything it is run as a non-priv user jekyll in /srv/jekyll.